Contact Us for a Free Consultation (213) 542-0979

 Mostly, sexual battery cases do not have supporting physical evidence or an injury.
 Thus, perhaps we can argue that they have insufficient evidence to secure a conviction.

 Perhaps we can argue that you were falsely accused and wrongfully arrested for sexual battery.
-But, on the other hand, maybe the alleged victim was motivated by anger or revenge.
-Perhaps we can persuade the prosecutor from filing formal charges before court, called a “DA reject.”
+On the other hand, the alleged victim may have been motivated by anger or revenge.
+Perhaps we can persuade the prosecutor to file formal charges before the court, called a DA reject.

 We also need to put in a Penal Code Section 288.1 report, which assesses whether you are a danger to the community or a threat to touch anybody else inappropriately.
 Also, a static 99 report can be helpful.
 That's an assessment that's done of somebody.
 It's a standard form, but it's looking at:

-• whether you would be a danger to the community,
+• Whether you would be a danger to the community,

-• whether or not you would be a recidivist and do some sexual crime in the future, and
+• Whether or not you would be a recidivist and do some sexual crime in the future and

-• it gives a percentage of the likelihood that you would do that.
+• It gives a percentage of the likelihood that you would do that.

 Menu